 |FHA 203(k)||For many projects, but they can’t be luxury renovations and must be for your primary home||580||Must be borrowing at least $5,000, and project must be completed within 6 months|

 |Home equity loan/HELOC||For any project||Varies by lender||Might pay extra fees to close, but interest rates tend to be competitive|

 |Cash-out refinancing||For any project||Varies by lender||Need at least 20% equity to qualify, and must pay closing costs|

 |Personal loan||For any project||Varies by lender||Some loans capped at $35,000, and interest rates are higher|

 The Fannie Mae HomeStyle Renovation loan allows borrowers to either buy a place that needs repairs or refinance their existing home loan and get money for improvements.

 One advantage of a HomeStyle loan is that it’s just one loan with one monthly payment; you don’t have to take out a loan for the mortgage and another loan for home repairs.
 Getting one loan cuts down on time and closing costs.

 - Renovation costs are limited to 75 percent of the “after-repaired value” of the home, with a 50 percent cap for manufactured homes.

-- It usually takes longer to close than a conventional mortgage loan.
+- It usually takes longer to get your funds than a conventional mortgage loan.